dbt-labs/dbt-utils/README.md

 ### equality ([source](macros/generic_tests/equality.sql))

 Asserts the equality of two relations.
-Optionally specify a subset of columns to compare or ignore, and a precision to compare numeric columns on.
+Optionally specify a subset of columns to compare or exclude, and a precision to compare numeric columns on.

 **Usage:**